-- 31.1 Definition - 31.1.1 A shot for a field goal or a free throw: - Begins when the ball leaves the hand(s) of a player in the act of shooting. - Ends when the ball: - Enters the basket directly from above and remains within the basket or passes through the basket entirely. - No longer has the possibility to enter the basket. - Touches the ring. - Touches the floor. - Becomes dead. - 31.2 Rule - 31.2.1 Goaltending occurs during a shot for a field goal when a player touches the ball while it is completely above the level of the ring and: - It is on its downward flight to the basket, or - After it has touched the backboard. - 31.2.2 Goaltending occurs during a shot for a free throw when a player touches the ball while it is in flight to the basket and before it touches the ring. - 31.2.3 The goaltending restrictions apply until: - The ball no longer has the possibility to enter the basket. - The ball has touched the ring. - 31.2.4 Interference occurs when: - After a shot for a field goal or the last free throw a player touches the basket or the backboard while the ball is in contact with the ring. - After a free throw followed by an additional free throw(s), a player touches the ball, the basket or the backboard while there is still a possibility that the ball will enter the basket. - A player reaches through the basket from below and touches the ball. - A defensive player touches the ball or the basket while the ball is within the basket, thus preventing the ball from passing through the basket. - A player causes the basket to vibrate or grasps the basket in such a way that, in the judgement of an official, the ball has been prevented from entering the basket or has been caused to enter the basket. - A player grasps the basket and plays the ball. - 31.2.5 When: - An official has blown his whistle while: - The ball was in the hands of a player in the act of shooting, or - The ball was in flight on a shot for a field goal or on a last free throw, - The game clock signal has sounded for the end of the quarter or overtime,
+- 31.1.1 A shot for a field goal or a free throw: - Begins when the ball leaves the hand(s) of a player in the act of shooting. - Ends when the ball: - Enters the basket directly from above and remains within the basket or passes through the basket entirely. - No longer has the possibility to enter the basket. - Touches the ring. - Touches the floor. - Becomes dead.

+- 31.2.1 Goaltending occurs during a shot for a field goal when a player touches the ball while it is completely above the level of the ring and: - It is on its downward flight to the basket, or - After it has touched the backboard. - 31.2.2 Goaltending occurs during a shot for a free throw when a player touches the ball while it is in flight to the basket and before it touches the ring. - 31.2.3 The goaltending restrictions apply until: - The ball no longer has the possibility to enter the basket. - The ball has touched the ring.

+31.2.4 Interference occurs when:

+- After a shot for a field goal or the last free throw a player touches the basket or the backboard while the ball is in contact with the ring. - After a free throw followed by an additional free throw(s), a player touches the ball, the basket or the backboard while there is still a possibility that the ball will enter the basket. - A player reaches through the basket from below and touches the ball. - A defensive player touches the ball or the basket while the ball is within the basket, thus preventing the ball from passing through the basket. - A player causes the basket to vibrate or grasps the basket in such a way that, in the judgement of a referee, the ball has been prevented from entering the basket or has been caused to enter the basket. - A player grasps the basket and plays the ball.

+31.2.5 When:

+A referee has blown his whistle while: